On Bruhat-Tits theory over a higher dimensional base: Introduction

-In other words, we build the family of {\tt nBT}-group schemes $\{\gG_{_{\bf f}}\}$ on $\spec~\cO_{_n}$ associated to {\tt n-concave} function ${\bf f}:\Phi \to {\mathbb R}^{n}$ in three tiers.
+In other words, we build the family of {\tt nBT}-group schemes $\{\gG_{\bf f}\}$ on $\spec(\cO_{n})$ associated to an {\tt n-concave} function ${\bf f}\colon\Phi \to {\mathbb R}^{n}$ in three tiers.
 This is carried out by a bootstrapping process.
-The first step \S\ref{schematization1} is to build the {\tt n}-parahoric group scheme \eqref{nparahoric} associated to a collection of $n$ points in the affine apartment i.e. a {\tt n-concave} function $ {\bf f} = \{f_{_{\theta_{_j}}}\}$ of {\tt type I}.
-This case falls into a general method of proof where the ideas arising from the notion of parabolic vector bundles plays a key role.
-It has its origins in the paper \cite{base} and the end result is somewhat surprising in that, unlike what Bruhat-Tits expect, namely only a {\em quasi-affine} group scheme (see \cite[3.9.4]{bruhattits} and \S\ref{revisit} below), one in fact gets an {\em affine} {\tt n}-parahoric group scheme on $\spec~\cO_{_n}$.
-We then naturally move on to the case when instead of points in the apartment, we are given a collection of $n$ bounded subsets in the affine apartment and so work with a $n$-tuple of {\em concave} functions arising from these bounded subsets.
-The construction (in \S\ref{schematization2}) of the corresponding {\tt nBT}-group scheme on $\spec~\cO_{_n}$ builds on the construction of {\tt n}-parahoric group scheme.
-We assume in \S\ref{schematization2} that $G$ is one of $\text{SL}(n), G_{_2}, F_{_4},~or~E_{_8}$ where results from \cite{bruhattits3} and \cite{ganyu1}, \cite{ganyu2} play an important role.
-The proof here is somewhat involved and the end result is that, much as expected, we get a {\em quasi-affine} {\tt nBT}-group scheme associated to the {\tt n-concave} functions of {\tt type II}.
-Finally, in \S\ref{schematization3} , we turn our attention to the case of $G$ with no constraints, and also a general {\tt n-concave} function.
-This case is then reduced to the previous case, i.e. of {\tt n-concave} function of {\tt type II}.
-This reduction follows from the {\em not so obvious} observation \eqref{btremarque}, that an {\em optimal concave function} on groups of type $A_{_m}$ always arises as one coming from a bounded subset of the apartment.
-This remark together with the power of the main results of \cite{bruhattits} helps us to realise the {\tt nBT}-group scheme associated to an $n$-tuple of concave functions; these group schemes are {\em a fortiori} quasi-affine as expected.
+The first step, in Section~\ref{schematization1}, is to build the {\tt n}-parahoric group scheme (see Definition~\ref{nparahoric}) associated to a collection of $n$ points in the affine apartment, \textit{i.e.} an {\tt n-concave} function $ {\bf f} = \{f_{\theta_{j}}\}$ of {\tt type I}.
+This case falls into a general method of proof where the ideas arising from the notion of parabolic vector bundles play a key role.
+It has its origins in the paper \cite{base}, and the end result is somewhat surprising in that, unlike what Bruhat--Tits expect, namely only a {\em quasi-affine} group scheme (see \cite[Section~3.9.4]{bruhattits} and Section~\ref{revisit} below), one in fact gets an {\em affine} {\tt n}-parahoric group scheme on $\spec(\cO_{n})$ along with its cell structure.
+The pair of the {\tt n}-parahoric group scheme and its cell structure become the base for the subsequent constructions.
+We then naturally move on to the case when instead of points in the apartment, we are given a collection of $n$ bounded subsets in the affine apartment and so work with an $n$-tuple of {\em concave} functions arising from these bounded subsets.
+The construction (in Section~\ref{schematization2}) of the corresponding {\tt nBT}-group scheme on $\spec(\cO_{n})$ builds on the construction of an {\tt n}-parahoric group scheme.
+We assume in Section~\ref{schematization2} that $G$ is one of $A_{n}, G_{2}, F_{4}$ or $E_{6}$, where results from \cite{bruhattits3} and \cite{ganyu1, ganyu2} play the important role of reducing schematic constructions over DVRs for enclosed bounded subsets to their extremal vertices.
+The proof here is somewhat involved, especially in extending the cell structure and the schematic group law across subsets of codimension $2$.
+The end result is that, much as expected, we get a {\em quasi-affine} {\tt nBT}-group scheme associated to the {\tt n-concave} functions of {\tt type II}.
+Finally, in Section~\ref{schematization3} we turn our attention to the case of $G$ with no constraints and also a general {\tt n-concave} function.
+This case is then reduced to the previous case, \textit{i.e.} of {\tt n-concave} functions of {\tt type~II}.
+This reduction follows from the {\em not so obvious} observation, see Proposition~\ref{btremarque}, that an {\em optimal concave function} on groups of type $A_{n}$ always arises as one coming from a bounded subset of the apartment.
+This remark together with the power of the main results of \cite{bruhattits} help us to realize the {\tt nBT}-group scheme associated to an $n$-tuple of concave functions; these group schemes are {\em a fortiori} quasi-affine as expected.
+A surprise, and a possible opening, is offered by a special class of concave functions of type III, which occur as sums of concave functions of type I. Here, our methods yield the {\em affineness} of the group scheme; see Corollary~\ref{moreaffineness}.
+This leads us to a natural question, namely ``Characterise $n$-tuples of optimal concave functions for which the associated {\tt nBT}-group schemes are {\em affine}.''